Minnesota Planting Calendar (Zones 3–5)

 Buying in-season produce from Minnesota farms ensures better flavor, higher nutrition, and supports local agriculture.

-Looking for fresh, in-season produce?
-Farm Direct Minnesota connects you with local farms across the state offering vegetables, fruits, and farm-grown products directly to consumers.
-Skip the grocery store and support Minnesota farmers while enjoying fresher, better-tasting food.
+Farm Direct Minnesota connects you directly with local farmers across the state.
+Explore seasonal fruits, vegetables, and farm-grown products without the grocery store markup.

 Minnesota Gardening & Planting FAQs